github/branch-deploy/docs/examples.md

 This is the simplest possible example of how you could use the branch-deploy Action for reference

-- `.noop` has no effect here (but you could change that)
+- `.noop` will run the noop deploy step only (you can configure noop deployments however you like, this is just an example)
-- `.deploy` will deploy the current branch (you can configure deployments however you like, this is just an example)
+- `.deploy` will deploy the current branch via the deploy step only (you can configure deployments however you like, this is just an example)

 ```yaml
 name: branch-deploy